Ljubav je na selu: Controversies

 As season 13 started airing in April 2021, one of the farmers was met with a negative reaction from the public due to his tattoo that contained Schutzstaffel's motto.
 RTL issued a public statement saying that all of the farmer's scenes will be completely removed for the rest of the season's broadcast.
 Another farmer was disqualified shortly after he was introduced as one of season 14 farmers in June 2021.
 The disqualification occurred after RTL discovered that he omitted the fact that he has a child and lied about his mother abandoning him at the age of 13.

 A season 15 episode aired in April 2023 featured a farmer eliminating one of the female candidates by violently throwing cake into her face.
 Given the negative tensions between the farmer and the candidate, the fans deemed it violence against women and reprimanded RTL for airing such content.
-RTL issued a public statement expressing that the farmer's act of throwing cake was internet as a joke.
+RTL issued a public statement expressing that the farmer's act of throwing cake was intended as a joke.
 The scene was removed from the re-run of the episode the following day and from the episode's release on RTL's streaming service (then RTL Play).